datanews/locator/README.md

 * [html2canvas](https://github.com/niklasvh/html2canvas) has been altered to Make the canvas dimensions integers which alleviates some blurring issues.
 In function: `Util.Bounds`
     * [Relevant issue](https://github.com/niklasvh/html2canvas/issues/576).
     * No pull request was created because it is unsure if this is actually the best way to fix this issue.
+* [Ractive slide transition](https://ractivejs.github.io/ractive-transitions-slide/) is not in NPM so included here from [this file](https://ractivejs.github.io/ractive-transitions-slide/ractive-transitions-slide.js).